-It’s easy let those things slide.
+It’s easy to let those things slide.
 When we’re busy.
 When we’re feeling good.
 It’s easy to lose track of time.
-It seems like you just went to the dentist last year and only skipped that last check up.
+It seems like you just went to the dentist last year and only skipped that last check-up.

 This week was a big deal.
-I made myself a doctor appointment.
+I made myself a doctor’s appointment.

 I don’t really have any risk factors for heart problems.
 I’m probably a bit underweight though totally normal for me.
 Have historically low blood pressure.
 I don’t smoke, do drugs and I rarely drink.

 I know, I’m a real fun gal. 🙄